ABOUT HUNGER

 - the state of being without reliable access to a sufficient quantity of affordable, nutritious food.

-according to the USDA’s 2019 Household Food Insecurity in the United States report
+according to the USDA’s 2022 Household Food Security in the United States report

-Nearly 5.5 million senior citizens currently face hunger in our country
+In 2021, nearly 5.5 million senior citizens fought hunger in our country.

 After a lifetime of hard work, many older adults find themselves facing an impossible choice — to pay for groceries or medical care.
 And as the baby-boom generation ages, the number of seniors facing hunger is only expected to increase.